Nishashetty664/text-summarization-project/README.md

 Utilized the ROUGE (Recall-Oriented Understudy for Gisting Evaluation) metric to evaluate the quality of the generated summaries.Calculated ROUGE scores for ROUGE-1, ROUGE-2, and ROUGE-L.
 Implemented a custom function calculate_rouge to calculate ROUGE scores for each summary against its reference summary.
 Achieved an average ROUGE-1 F1 score of 0.35, an average ROUGE-2 F1 score of 0.15, and an average ROUGE-L F1 score of 0.25 on the validation set.

-### Future Work:

-Hyperparameter Tuning:
+# Hyperparameter Tuning:

-Experiment with different hyperparameters, such as the learning rate, batch size, and number of training epochs, to further improve the model's performance.
+Experiment with different hyperparameters, such as the learning rate, batch size, and number of training epochs, to further improve the model's performance. after the hyperparameter tunung the performance increased from 0.32 to 0.50 rough1 score.

-Interface Development:
+## Interface Development:

-Work on building a user-friendly interface for the text summarization system, allowing users to easily input text and receive summarized output.
+Implemented an interactive text summarization interface using Gradio, leveraging a fine-tuned T5 model for abstractive summarization and the TextRank algorithm for extractive summarization, with PDF processing capabilities using PyMuPDF (fitz).
+### future work
+working on report and deployment of model